-RMEV Analysis Method
+1.2.2 RMEV Analysis Method

-A spatial array of measurement sites is necessary in order to separate the fields of a ‘local’ self potential (SP) source from the natural EM fields of the Earth, both external (by currents in the ionosphere) and internal (induced by local sub-surface conductivities).
-Natural EM fields of external origin are coherent over hundreds of kilometers, so their identification and removal can be accomplished by intra-site correlation of the measured field vectors.
-Since field vectors induced by the external EM field at each site are governed by the subsurface conductivity distribution they are not the same at separated sites but can be expressed in terms of local impedance tensors.
-If it is assumed that the correlated parts of local magnetic fields are all of external origin, locally induced electric fields can be predicted by these local impedance tensors.
+A spatial array of measurement sites is necessary in order to separate the fields of a ‘local’ self potential (SP) source from the natural and induced EM fields of the Earth, both external (by currents in the ionosphere) and internal (induced by local sub-surface conductivities).
+Natural magnetic fields of external origin are coherent over hundreds of kilometers, Since the EM field vectors induced by the external magnetic field at each site are governed by the subsurface conductivity distribution they are not the same at separated sites but can be expressed in terms of local impedance tensors.
+If it is assumed that the correlated parts of local magnetic fields are all of external origin, locally and regionally induced EM fields can be predicted by these local impedance tensors.

-Subtracting these predicted fields from the measured fields yields a residual field that is highly sensitive to anomalous signals local to the site, and those are the signals of interest in our approach.
+Subtracting the electric fields predicted by local impedance tensors from the measured fields yields a residual electric field that is highly sensitive to anomalous signals local to the site, and those are the signals of interest in our approach.
 Hydrothermal activity and fluid flow are some of the mechanisms that would produce these fields.
-Depending on the source, these signals would appear at a different frequency/time range.
-Egbert’s [1997] multivariate statistical approach is used for producing the residuals.
-This method is very useful for a better understanding of signal and noise characteristics, and for separating coherent signals of differing spatial scales, and distinguishing anomalies present in both the electric and magnetic fields from those present in only one field type.
+Such anomalous electric field signals would not be correlated with the MT fields induced by external magnetic fields.
+Egbert’s [1997] multivariate statistical approach is used for producing the electric field residuals.
+This method is very useful for a better understanding of signal and noise characteristics, and for separating coherent signals of differing spatial scales

 Common MT data processing methods use a univariate statistical approach, processing one station with a 2 channel (Hx and Hy) remote reference (referred to herein as RR approach).
 For this effort, we employ a multivariate processing scheme that utlilizes data from all channels, in the group of stations.
 This improves signal to noise ratios and diagnose biases due to coherent noise.
-In our case the number of channels in the data array is as many as 20 when we have 4 MT stations and two 2-channel remote reference stations acquiring in a synchronized fashion.
-The RMEV method is developed and presented in Egbert, 1997.
+In our case the number of channels in the data array is as many as 20 when we have 4 MT stations and two 2-channel remote reference stations acquiring synchronously.
+The RMEV method was developed and presented in Egbert, 1997.
 It is also described in Kappler, Morrison and Egbert, 2010.
 In the latter work the authors employed the approach we use here to search for anomalous processes and signals at two MT stations where data were acquired for four years.

 The spectral density matrix (SDM) is a multivariate structure of the EM data which contains information about the dimensionality of signal and coherent noise.
 For the magnetotelluric method, it has been shown previously [Egbert 1989] that the number of non-zero eigenvalues of the SDM will be 2 in the absence of coherent noise.
 This corresponds to the case where the MT plane wave assumption holds perfectly.
-One may expect that if EM fields were being produced by some other process, such as hydrothermal activity that these signals would not be coherent with the solar wind or sferic signals.
+One may expect that if EM fields were being produced by some other process, such as hydrothermal activity that these signals would not be coherent with the solar wind or sferic (lightning-induced) signals.
 We subject the SDM to an eigenvalue decomposition, and consider only the first four eigenvalues, since the higher values typically correspond to signal levels below the system noise floor.
 We are interested in the dimensionality of the coherent noise, and how that information can be extracted from our MT data set and utlized.

 To estimate the dimensionality of coherent noise we begin with the robust multivariate errors in variables (RMEV) model described in Egbert 1997,